styled-components/styled-components-website/sections/faqs/declare-components-in-render-method.md

-## Why should i avoid to declare styled components in the render method?
+## Why should I avoid to declare styled components in the render method?

 By declaring a styled component inside the render method of a react component, you are dynamically creating a new component on every render.
 This means that React will have to discard and re-calculate that part of the DOM subtree on each subsequent render, instead of just calculating the difference of what changed between them.
 This leads to performance bottlenecks and unpredictable behavior.